Prided for its plump, sticky grains and its starring role in your favorite sushi rolls, perfectly cooked sushi rice is easy to make at home.

 For a smaller rice yield, the recipe may be cut in half.
 Just remember to also use half the amount of seasoned vinegar.

-For the seasoned vinegar:
+For the seasoned vinegar

 • 4 tablespoons (60 ml) unseasoned rice vinegar

-• 1½ tablespoons (18 grams) granulated sugar
+• tablespoons (18 grams) granulated sugar

-• 1½ teaspoons kosher salt (less ¼ teaspoon if using table salt)
+• teaspoons kosher salt (less ¼ teaspoon if using table salt)

-For the sticky rice:
+For the sticky rice

 • 2 cups (360g*) sushi rice

-• 2½ cups (20oz) water, plus extra for rinsing rice
+• cups (20oz) water, plus extra for rinsing rice

-1. For the seasoned vinegar: Combine the rice vinegar, sugar, and salt in a small bowl.
+1. Combine the rice vinegar, sugar, and salt in a small bowl.
 Heat in the microwave on high for about 45 seconds.
 Stir the mixture to fully dissolve the sugar and salt.
 This step may also be done on the stovetop.
 In this case, use a small pot and heat just to the boiling point, stirring occasionally, or until the sugar and salt dissolve.
 Remove from heat.
 The seasoned vinegar may be used right away or cooled and stored at room temperature until ready to use.

-2. For the sticky rice: Place the rice in a medium saucepan or other pot with a tight-fitting lid, and cover with cool water.
+1. Place the rice in a medium saucepan or other pot with a tight-fitting lid, and cover with cool water.
 Swirl the rice in the water, and pour off the water.
 Repeat 2 or 3 times or until the water is mostly clear.
 The last time, pour everything into a fine mesh strainer and drain the rice well.

-3. Return the rice to the pot along with 2½ cups of cool water.
+2. Return the rice to the pot along with 2½ cups of cool water.
 Bring to a simmer, uncovered, over medium-high heat.
 Once the water begins to simmer evenly across the surface, stir the rice, reduce the heat to low or medium low (just enough to maintain a gentle simmer), and cover the pot.
 Cook for 14-15 minutes or until the water has been absorbed and the rice is tender.
 Remove the pot from the heat, with the lid still on, let the rice rest for 10 minutes.
 (I recommend using a timer for the cooking and the resting.)

-4. Immediately after the rest period, remove the lid and stir in the seasoned vinegar.
+3. Immediately after the rest period, remove the lid and stir in the seasoned vinegar.
 Fold to thoroughly coat each grain, breaking up any clumps.
 Allow the rice to cool to room temperature before using to make sushi or sashimi.
 Helpful hint: Cover with a damp towel lightly touching the surface to prevent the rice from drying out.

 *Rice weighs 180 grams per cup.
 I have found that this weight translates to a slightly scant cup.
 This may be why some people have trouble cooking rice: if you unwittingly measure too much rice, there won’t be enough water, and the rice will likely stick to the pot before it’s done cooking.
 If you don’t have a scale, I recommend filling the measuring cup just below the rim or at least running the straight edge of a knife across the top to ensure the cup isn't overfilled.